 Health Benefits of Mulberries:

 Mulberries are packed with antioxidants and phytochemicals.
 They’re particularly well-known for their resveratrol content.
 They’re a great source of iron and vitamin C as well.
 They have been associated with decreasing risks of cancer, lowering cholesterol and blood sugar.

 Nutrient Breakdown of Mulberries:

-I store dried mulberries in an airtight mason jar for freshness.
-I also enjoy rehydrating them in water before blending in smoothies, stirring in oatmeal or porridge.
+Store dried mulberries in an airtight mason jar for freshness.
+We also enjoy rehydrating them in water before blending in smoothies, stirring in oatmeal or porridge.